-To verify the applicability of the application sheet (Table 2) and the polynomial translation method in simulating non-Gaussian random variables, a testing flow is attempted as Figure 5.
+To verify the applicability of the application sheet, which is as shown as Table 2, and the polynomial translation method in simulating non-Gaussian random variables, a testing flow is attempted summarized as Figure 5.
 A specific set of four moments is first given to generate a new set of non-Gaussian random variables.
 Comparing the given set and the resultant set of four moments, the applicability can be verified.